Visual Exercises for Photographers

 - 4 min read

-Over the years, I’ve picked up a few lessons that have quietly shaped the way I see.
-They’re not rules, more like habits that stuck — simple ways of keeping my eye and my way of seeing sharp.
-They might be useful to others too, but I share them simply as things that help me.
+Over the years, I’ve picked up a few lessons that have quietly shaped my perspective.
+They’re not rules, more like habits that have stuck with me—simple ways to keep my eye sharp and my vision clear.
+I believe these insights might be helpful to others, so I share them as personal tools that guide my journey.

-Early on in my career, my first Picture Editor, Nick, gave me a piece of advice that I apply to this day.
-He insisted I come back from every assignment with six very different photographs.
-Not four or five - SIX (back when we were shooting rolls of 36 frames) On one occasion I returned with only five and I was sent straight back out to find that last image.
+Early in my career, my first Picture Editor, Nick, offered me invaluable advice that I still apply today.
+He insisted that I return from every assignment with six very different photographs.
+Not four or five—SIX (back when we were shooting rolls of 36 frames).
+On one occasion, I returned with only five, and I was sent straight back out to find that last image.
 It was the first and last time I returned to the paper without the required number.

-It wasn’t about the number, of course.
-The exercise forced me to think more deeply - to approach the same subject in six distinct ways, to avoid repetition, to work harder at seeing rather than just looking.
-It was a simple but powerful way to train the eye, and I still use it to this day.
-Often I’ll do this with my phone, which I think of as my sketchbook.
+It wasn’t just about the number, of course.
+This exercise forced me to think more deeply.
+I learned to approach the same subject in six distinct ways.
+It helped me avoid repetition and work harder at seeing rather than just looking.
+This simple yet powerful method trained my eye, and I still use it today.
+Often, I’ll do this with my phone, which I consider my sketchbook.
 I always have it with me, and although those images rarely become finished work, they help me stay visually aware and curious.

 The Familiar as a Challenge

-Most mornings I walk my dogs through the same stretch of woodland behind my home.
-It’s a place I know well, which makes it both comforting and difficult.
+Most mornings, I walk my dogs through the same stretch of woodland behind my home.
+It’s a place I know well, which makes it both comforting and challenging.
 The more familiar a place becomes, the harder it is to find something new in it.
 That’s precisely why I keep photographing it.
-Each time I try to see it differently: a shift in light, a change in lens, or a new perspective.
+Each time, I try to see it differently: a shift in light, a change in lens, or a new perspective.
 Sometimes I climb higher or crouch low to the ground.
-Other days I experiment -slow shutter, deliberate blur, or shooting into the light.
-These are quiet exercises, but they keep my seeing instinct alive.
-I rarely use the pictures for anything - they exist purely as practice.
+Other days, I experiment with slow shutter speeds, deliberate blur, or shooting into the light.
+These quiet exercises keep my seeing instinct alive.
+I rarely use the pictures for anything; they exist purely as practice.

 A Visual Language

-Photography to me is like learning a language — a visual one, separate from the written word.
-And like any language, it needs regular practice to stay fluent.
-These small daily exercises are how I do that.
-They’re not about making something to show; they’re about staying engaged with seeing.
+Photography, to me, is like learning a language—a visual one, separate from the written word.
+Like any language, it needs regular practice to stay fluent.
+These small daily exercises are how I maintain that fluency.
+They’re not about creating something to show; they’re about staying engaged with the act of seeing.

 Daily Exercises

-While none of these are rules — they’re habits that have worked for me over the years:
+While none of these are rules, they are habits that have worked for me over the years:

 Close–Mid–Wide: Take one close-up, one mid-range, and one wide shot.
 Then repeat each in both portrait and landscape orientation.